Translating Evidence to Practice & Policy

 We conduct translational research to bring evidence to the forefront of clinical practice and policy change.
 Our research, which has ranged from large randomized trials and pharmacokinetic evaluation to in-depth interviews and policy analysis, has helped to transform contraceptive practice and policy in the US and globally, especially for long-acting reversible contraception and emergency contraception.

-Our research on long-acting reversible contraception (LARC) has focused on enhanced service delivery for patients seeking for contraceptive care.
+Our research on IUDs and implants has focused on enhanced service delivery for patients seeking for contraceptive care.
 We conducted a series of studies, including in-depth interviews and national probability surveys with contraceptive providers, to identify gaps in evidence-based care and to inform the development of a clinic-based intervention to improve contraceptive education and counseling.
 We developed an intervention increase clinics' capacity to offer the full range of contraceptive methods.
 We tested our intervention with Planned Parenthood Federation of America in a cluster randomized trial at 40 community clinics, where we recruited and followed 1,500 women for one year to measure contraceptive and pregnancy outcomes.
 Results from the trial were a breakthrough, as it was the first successful intervention in a randomized trial to reduce unintended pregnancy among family planning patients.
-After study completion, we commenced an implementation and dissemination phase with our replicable intervention, helping to improve provider skills and contraceptive care in the US.
-Learn more about our research and training on long-acting contraception.
+After study completion, we commenced an implementation and dissemination phase with our replicable intervention, and continued to deliver our training to clinics throughout the US to help improve provider skills and contraceptive care nationwide.
+Learn more about our research and training on contraceptive care and access.